rafaelreyesgarcia/educational-resources/README.md

 - databases
 - computer science

-Each category includes the material I read to learn, as well as toy projects that I built using that knowledge.
+Each category includes the material I read to learn.